joel99/parallel_final/static/milestone.md

 # Project Checkpoint Report
-Final project for 15418/618.
-Songyu Han and Joel Ye

 [Project Page](https://joel99.github.io/parallel_final/)

-## Work has done so far
+In this checkpoint report, we will present our current progress on the term project as well as some new discoveries we have realized as we were working on our current implementations.
+We will also discuss potential updates in our project schedule in this report.

+## Current Progress

 - What we have learned
 - What we have implemented
 - Different implementational decisions
 - Different levels of parallelism
 - Discuss

--
+In addition to providing a correct sequential implementation that correctly replicates most of the behaviors of the

+However, we also decided modify the overall directive of this project.

+## Preliminary Testing Results

 ## Concerns and Unknowns
+Our current progress mostly aligns with our initial expectations and it is likely that we will be able to complete all the "plan to achieve" deliverable items.
+However, due to the delays experienced in the project proposal phase, it is expected for us to perform most of the parallel program developmental work in the following two weeks.

 ## Updated Project Schedules
 - 4/12:
   - 🔴 Provide a serial CPU C++ and pytorch (python with C++ bindings)     implementation of the V1 algorithm.
 (Completed)
-  - 🔴 Analyze the sequential implementation and determine multiple parallel appraoches to the Wordle solver.
+  - 🔴 Analyze sequential algorithm and determine multiple parallel appraoches to the Wordle solver.
 (Completed)
   - 🔵 Add naive OpenMP parallelism on guess and candidate loops.
 (In Progress)
   - 🔴 Provide test-bank evaluator and profile the two implementations on 5-letter wordle.
 (Completed)
 - 4/15 (4/16 milestone report)
   - 🔵 Implement and profile guess level and candidate level parallelism while optimizing for memory locality and minimizing scatter reduce contention.
 (In Progress)
   - ⚫ Evaluate correctness degradation with reduced synchronization on reduction.
 (Pending)